|

 school for blind children

-In May 1998 Sabriye Tenberken (German) and Paul
+In May 1998 Sabriye Tenberken (German) and Paul Kronenberg (Dutch)

-Kronenberg (Dutch) left Europe to establish the Rehabilitation and
+left Europe to establish the first Training Centre for the Blind,

-Training Centre for the Blind, Tibet, starting with the preparatory
+Tibet, starting with the preparatory school for elementary school

-school for elementary school children.
-After arranging all the
+children.
+After arranging all the necessary requirements, 6 children

-villages to board at the school.
-The children came from different parts
+were collected from different villages to board at the school.
+The

-of the Tibet Autonomous Region and had to get used to each other's
+had to get used to each other's dialects.
+A local teacher was found and

-dialects.
-A local teacher was found and within a couple of days she was
+within a couple of days she was instructed in the Tibetan Braille

-instructed in the Tibetan Braille script.
-The children learned the
+script.
+The children learned the Tibetan Braille alphabet on wooden

-Tibetan Braille alphabet on wooden boards with Velcro dots.
-They worked
+boards with Velcro dots.
+They worked with amazing enthusiasm and

-with amazing enthusiasm and within just 6 weeks they knew all the 30
+within just 6 weeks they knew all the 30 Tibetan characters and were

-Tibetan characters and were able to count in three different languages
+able to count in three different languages (Tibetan, Chinese and

 Background information of some of